 Interpreting New Zealand Service

 Interpreters’ services are generally provided free to the non-English speaker by the agency that makes the booking.
-This reflects New Zealand’s human rights legislation and the health and disability code, which promote a person’s right to effective communication.
+This reflects New Zealand’s human rights legislation and the Health and Disability Commissioner’s Code of Rights, both of which promote a person’s right to effective communication.

 Interpreting New Zealand is recruiting now for our next introductory interpreting course in Dunedin starting in April 2016.
 For information on becoming an interpreter with us, check out our Becoming an Interpreter section.